gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 - Limits: how much resources a container consume before being restricted (maximum).
 	- Memory limits stop the pod with an out of memory error if you run out.
 	- CPU limits throttle the pod if you hit the limit.
 - ResourceQuotas: Maximum combined requests & limits from a namespace.
-A common pattern is to have an unbounded resources in prod, and bounded in non-prod.
+A common pattern is to have unbounded resources in prod, and bounded in non-prod.
 - LimitRange: Set the minimum and maximum container limits.
 Prevents having pods that are too small or too large.
 - [Cloud Tech Video: Resource Requests & Limits](https://www.youtube.com/watch?v=xjpHggHKm78)
 - If persistent disks are needed, use a `StatefulSet`.